yalasoo/tp/docs/team/deepa-m1.md

 * **New Feature**: Favourite command
     * What it does: Allows users to favourite desired contacts.
 When a contact is added to favourites, it will have a star icon next to it and using `list` command will display the favourite contacts at the top.
-    * Justification: This feature enhances the product by enabling users to quickly find contacts that they might often need.
+    * Justification: This feature enhances the product by enabling users to quickly get the contacts that they might often need.
     * Highlights: This implementation is unique and user friendly as calling the `fav` command on a contact that is in favourites will remove it from favourites.
-The parser handles errors such as out of bounds index(es) gracefully and command result provides clear feedback on errors, and changes made to the favourites by user.
+The parser handles errors such as out of bounds index(es) gracefully and command result provides clear feedback on errors and changes made to the favourites by user.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2526s1.github.io/tp-dashboard/?search=deepa-m1&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2025-09-19T00%3A00%3A00&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&filteredFileName=)